rllob/rllob.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Teaching experience 1"
+title: "CS&SS 321 - Data Science and Statistics for Social Sciences"
 collection: teaching
 type: "Undergraduate course"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/2024-spring-CS&SS321
-venue: "University 1, Department"
+venue: "University of Washington"
-date: 2014-01-01
+date: 2024
-location: "City, Country"
+location: "Seattle(WA), USA"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This is post contains the section materials for an introductory course in data science using R/Rstudio.

 Heading 1
 ======